Mamelukki/Journal/documentation/Schedule.md

 11.05.2021 | 4 | Create profile view, bug fixing
 12.05.2021 | 6 | Store the uploaded images to Cloudinary (instead of local uploads folder), do the required changes to controllers and image model, refactor (move multer to its own module)
 13.05.2021 | 2 | Improve usability (hide edit and add forms after submit, show existing content while editing, reset chosen file after upload and show more messages)
-Hours in total | 54,5
+17.05.2021 | 0,5 | Fix edit form bug and make notifications always visible (no matter where you are on the page) Hours in total | 55